Skip to content

 • First run may be slower as caches are built

-• Consider using --line-by-line for very precise control
+• Consider using --line-by-line for precise control

 Optimizing for Speed